kailash-manasarovar/statement/docs/timeline/2025/september.md

 - After finding out that my dad is likely horribly connected with these people and the porn-gangs of Denia, and that the woman at the Red Lion probably told him to stay away from Lourdes while they [*finished me off*](july.md#lourdes), and I was not finished off; this act, to me, is even more appalling than it already was.
 - And he still let them feed him.

+## Reform UK conference

+- Agents everywhere; in the next room at the hotel, wherever I go.
+This is becoming the norm for me now.
+- I attended the Reform UK conference early this month.
+- This was when I really noticed I could not at all look at bright lights.
+- I'd be in the audience, watching the show and listening to the speakers, and in between each person the lights would roll around the conference hall and I literally had to cover my eyes and close them till it was finished.
+- This is another thing that sparked my further concern.
+- I was reminded of the [first time I went to the optician about this weird and inexplicable problem](../2011-to-2020/2013.md#boots-opticians-north-finchley), probably sometime in 2013.

 ## 13th Day of Elul, Saturday 6th September

 !!! quote "The ultimate purpose of technology"